 - The villainous Damnd (or Thrasher in the Bowdlerised version) from Final Fight, being the first boss you fight from the Mad Gear Gang, smiles a lot and is somewhat carefree.

-- Word of God states that the fur on Knuckles the Echidna's head are dreadlocks.
+- Sonic the Hedgehog: Word of God states that the fur on Knuckles the Echidna's head are dreadlocks.
 Knuckles himself is an Ineffectual Loner when he's not willingly being The Lancer.
-He counts as being a part of Dreadlock Rasta due to there being a deep spiritual connection and importance placed on his job as guardian of the Master Emerald, detailed in Sonic Adventure and Sonic Chronicles.
+He counts due to there being a deep spiritual connection and importance placed on his job as guardian of the Master Emerald, detailed in Sonic Adventure and Sonic Chronicles.

-- Dee Jay hails from Jamaica and is extremely laid-back, always smiling and never letting anything worry him.
+- Street Fighter: Dee Jay hails from Jamaica and is extremely laid-back, always smiling and never letting anything worry him.
 With regards to hair, though, this is downplayed, as he has a hi-fade flat-top plus a couple of dreadlocks.

 - In Eagle Eye Mysteries, Randy Hicks sports the hairstyle in his avatar picture.
 He's a dog trainer who uses, at least as far as his competition is concerned, "unconventional" means of training dogs (that is, he treats them as though they have spiritual energy that can be positive or negative depending on how they're treated).

 - In SSX, we have Moby Jones.
 He sports dreadlocks of variable length and doesn't let anybody push him around.
-However, he's British, not Jamaican, although he does listen to Bob Marley.
+However, he's British, not Jamaicannote , although he does listen to Bob Marley.

-- Hermes from Futurama wears short dreadlocks, hails from Jamaica, and is a Rastafarian.
-Although in a subversion of other stereotypes he's an Obstructive Bureaucrat.
+- Hermes Conrad from Futurama wears short dreadlocks, hails from Jamaica, and is a Rastafarian.
+In an inversion of other stereotypes he's an Obstructive Bureaucrat.